 We will evaluate three of the top industry headlamps and compare them both on their own and against each other to help you decide which one ultimately becomes part of your outdoor repertoire.

-As far as any headlamp goes you really can’t go wrong with a product from the manufacturer Black Diamond.
+As far as any headlamp goes you really can’t go wrong with a product from the manufacturer Black Diamond Storm Headlamp, One Size, Black.
 They have a number of different products in their line including the Spot, the ReVolt, the Cosmo, the Sprinter and more.

 The Storm product line includes a fully waterproofed case and many of other special features that make it an ideal headlamp for both recreational and survival purposes.